Defects of Convolutional Decoder Networks in Frequency Representation: Propagation in the frequency domain

-$\bullet$ \textbf{Reformulating the \emph{entire} propagation process of a cascaded convolutional network.} To simplify the further proof, we temporarily investigate the spectrum propagation of a network with $L$ cascaded convolutional layers, but without activation functions.
-Nevertheless, we have conducted various experiments, and experimental results in Figure~\ref{fig:corollary} show that all our theorems can well reflect properties of an ordinary cascaded convolutional network with ReLU layers.
+To simplify the further proof, we temporarily investigate the spectrum propagation of a network with $L$ cascaded convolutional layers, but does not contain activation functions.
+Let us first discuss the trustworthiness of such a simplification.
+We have conducted experiments to show that all our findings in all theorems can also well explain the properties of an ordinary cascaded convolutional network with ReLU layers.
+As shown in Figure~\ref{fig:corollary}, for a network with ReLU layers, although the value derived from our theory was not exactly the same as the real value, experimental results still verified the conclusions of our theory.
+More crucially, experiments in Figures~\ref{fig:bottleneck}, \ref{fig:corollary}, \ref{fig:remark2_3}, and \ref{fig:icml_exp} were all conducted on ReLU networks.